Our Vegan Tour de France

 From 31 August to 5 September 2017

-Our first vegan trip was aimed to be to the Haute Savoie from where we would make a couple of city trips to Genève.
+Our second vegan trip was aimed to be to the Haute Savoie from where we would make a couple of city trips to Genève.
 A problem with the turbo of the car however made us decide to stay at the very first camping we had booked which was located in the Allier department in a lovely spa village called Néries les Bains.
 It was a lucky choice, as we were close to the major town of Montluçon for shopping, but the camping itself was in a green, hilly, woody, touristy area with a small village nearby so that we could go out on foot, have a drink in the pub, listen to live music and come back without having to drive.

 The very first evening we arrived at the camping it was quite late.
 Shops and restaurants were shut by the time we had set up camp.
 We had brought vegan cheese and sausage, bread and our toasty maker, so all we had that day was a couple of vegan toasties.
 For breakfast next morning and the following mornings we had brought our usual breakfast: a homemade fruit smoothie (from peaches off our own trees), cereals, soya milk, fruit, orange juice and coffee.
 As we do eat the eggs of our chickens we brought some boiled eggs and mayonnaise made from our own eggs.